 The subcritical case of Theorem \ref{pi1theorem} follows immediately from Theorem \ref{realmaintheorem}, via the following lemma which is easy to prove. \begin{lemma} If $X$ is an almost 2-collapsible flag complex then $\pi_1(X)$ is a free group. \end{lemma} \begin{proof} Since $X$ is almost 2-collapsible, $X$ is homotopy equivalent to a complex of dimension at most 2 whose pure $2$-dimensional part consists of face disjoint copies of $\diamond_2$.
 If we remove a triangle from each of these copies of $\diamond_2$ we don't change the fundamental group, because the boundary of the triangle we remove is nullhomotopic.
 After removing a triangle from each copy of $\diamond_2$ we may collapse the complex to a graph. \end{proof}

-The supercritical case of Theorem \ref{pi1theorem} is more involved, but the necessary lemmas are mostly already in place.
-To state what we need precisely we say that a (not necessarily flag) complex $X$ is \emph{almost aspherical} if a complex $\widetilde{X}$ obtained from $X$ by removing one triangle from each embedded copy of $\diamond_2$ is aspherical i.e. $\pi_j(\widetilde{X}) = 0$ for all $j \geq 2$.
+The supercritical case of Theorem \ref{pi1theorem} is much more involved, but the necessary lemmas are mostly already in place.
+To state what we need precisely we say that a (not necessarily flag) complex $X$ is \emph{almost aspherical} if any complex $\widetilde{X}$ obtained from $X$ by removing one and only one triangle from each embedded copy of $\diamond_2$ is aspherical i.e. $\pi_j(\widetilde{X}) = 0$ for all $j \geq 2$.
 This is similar to the notion of \emph{asphericable} in \cite{CF} which establishes a result about the Linial--Meshulam model being aspherical for a particular range of $p$ once a triangle is removed from each tetrahedron boundary.
 We use the term ``almost aspherical" rather than ``asphericable" here only for the analogy to ``almost $d$-collapsible".
 Toward the supercritical part of Theorem \ref{pi1theorem} we prove the following.